-Posted on 12/03/2018, in News
+Posted on 12/05/2018

-Reni Eddo-Lodge has won the 2018 Jhalak Prize for Why I’m No Longer Talking to White People About Race.
+Earlier this year Reni Eddo-Lodge won the 2018 Jhalak Prize for Why I’m No Longer Talking to White People About Race.
 The judges’ decision was unanimous and the book was described by the judges as “a thunderclap of a book” and “timely and essential, thought-provoking, complex and yet completely accessible.
 A must read for every Briton”.
 The Jhalak Prize for Book of the Year by a Writer of Colour is an annual award seeks to celebrate books by British/British resident BAME writers.

 ‘One of the most important books of 2017’ Nikesh Shukla, editor of The Good Immigrant